Compare balance transfer credit cards

 If the balance transfer limit isn’t high enough, you have two options:

-- Move what you can onto the new card and pay this off, along with the remaining balance on your old card.
-But you’ll have to pay the minimum amount on two different cards every month.
+- Move what you can onto the new card and pay this off month by month.
+At the same time, you’ll need to keep making at least the minimum payment each month on your old card – meaning you’ll be paying the minimum amounts on two different cards every month.

 - Apply for another card from a different provider to see if you can get a higher limit.
-But be aware that applying for multiple cards from different providers over a short period suggests to lenders that you’re in financial difficulty and can lower your credit score.
+But be aware that applying for multiple cards from different providers over a short period suggests to lenders that you’re in financial difficulty.
+This can lower your credit score.

 Why is it important to check the APR?